integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 metrics, including foot speed, vertical leap, free-throw percentage, and a host of other variables.
 Teams rely on these models when deciding whether or not to recruit players.
-But if, say, the Los Angeles Lakers decide to pass on a player because his stats suggest that he won't succeed, and then that player subsequently becomes a star, the Lakers can return to their model to see what they got wrong.
+But if, say, the Los Angeles Lakers decide to pass on a player because his stats suggest that he won’t succeed, and then that player subsequently becomes a star, the Lakers can return to their model to see what they got wrong.
 Whatever the case, they can work to improve their model.